scaars10/scaars10.github.io/posts/cursor-pagination.md

 * `unit_price` (ascending)
 * `rating` (ascending)

-To ensure deterministic ordering, we extend the sort keys by appending `_id` as a tiebreaker:
+To ensure deterministic ordering, we extend the sort keys by appending `_id` as a tiebreaker so actual sort order is preserved while also making sure we always have unique cursor values for next pagination query no matter the sort keys:

 ```java
 // Initial query